-Our designs are aesthetically pleasing, functional and supportive of your branding needs while also satisfying review agency requirements.
-We listen carefully in order to identify your program requirements and provide responsive design solutions.
+Our designs are aesthetically pleasing, functional, and supportive of your branding needs while satisfying review agency requirements.
+We listen carefully to identify your program requirements and provide responsive design solutions.

-Galloway offers not only exceptional architectural design, but also combines all key building disciplines into a collaborative, cohesive in-house team.
-Our structural engineering, MEP engineering and interior design teams bring all architectural disciplines together in a synergistic way.
-We combine our expertise to create a highly collaborative design team, a well coordinated design process, and a higher level of quality and service.
+Galloway offers exceptional architectural design and combines all key building disciplines into a collaborative, cohesive in-house team.
+Our structural engineering, MEP engineering, and interior design teams bring all architectural disciplines together in a synergistic way.
+We combine our expertise to create a highly collaborative design team, a well-coordinated design process, and higher quality and service.

-Our approach is to bring all our collective knowledge, as well as our extensive industry experience, to the table from day one.
-We provide extensive experience in new construction, major remodels and additions, and reuse and renovation of existing structures for retail, commercial, mixed‑use, public and medical projects.
+Our approach is to bring all our collective knowledge and extensive industry experience to the table from day one.
+We provide extensive experience in new construction, major remodels and additions, and reuse and renovating existing structures for retail, commercial, mixed‑use, public, and medical projects.

-A building code analysis is a comprehensive assessment of an existing or proposed structure to determine if it meets the current and local building codes.
+A building code analysis comprehensively assesses an existing or proposed structure to determine if it meets the current and local building codes.

-Once design drawings and specifications have been approved by the client, architects create building construction documents.
-This final set of plans includes all details necessary to obtain local jurisdictional approval for a permit, and for a contractor to build the project.
+Architects create building construction documents once the client has approved design drawings and specifications.
+This final set of plans includes all details necessary to obtain local jurisdictional approval for a permit and a contractor to build the project.

 Building construction type analysis enables architects to make informed decisions on the structural integrity, materiality and fire resistance of a design, based on the construction “type” of a building.

 Building programming is an essential part of architectural design that determines the most efficient use of a space that satisfies all client goals.
 Architects begin with a firm understanding of the client’s needs, and they review the past usage of the space and the future requirements to inform the functionality of their design.